DOM stands for Document Object Model. It is a standard defined by

 This property sets or retrieves the entire URL as a string.

 When a web page is loaded, the browser creates a DOM tree for all the objects (Html elements) of that page.
-The HTML DOM is a fully
+The HTML DOM is full

 object-oriented representation of your web page and in HTML DOM each and everything is a node.
 DOM tree nodes can be removed, added, and replaced by using DOM API.